 The ‘Expedition’ of the Viennese Anthropologist Rudolf Pöch to Papua New Guinea (1904–1906)

-The starting point for this project on the entangled colonial history of sound recordings from Papua New Guinea, was the CD-edition Papua New Guinea (1904-1906): The collections of Rudolf Pöch, Wilhelm Schmidt, and Josef Winthuis, published by the Phonogrammarchiv in 2000.
-The scholarly commentary on the 94 surviving sound documents was written by ethnomusicologist Don Niles, based on his study of the original sources in Vienna.
-The majority of the documents analyzed at the time came from Pöch himself.
+The starting point for this project on the entangled colonial history of sound recordings from Papua New Guinea, was the CD-edition Papua New Guinea (1904–1906): The collections of Rudolf Pöch, Wilhelm Schmidt, and Josef Winthuis, published by the Phonogrammarchiv in 2000.
+The scholarly commentary on the 94 surviving sound documents was written by ethnomusicologist Don Niles, based on his study of the original sources in Vienna and research with some of the descendants of the recorded people in Papua New Guinea.

 The picture shows examples of the relevant materials currently found in the Phonogrammarchiv: handwritten descriptions of the sound recordings in three volumes of protocols, a metal matrix and a wax disc from this collection, the CD-edition and the complete set of epoxy resin disc copies.